bachi9000/bachi9000/README.md

 I had the privilege of contributing to the development of <Aprende Conmigo>, where I played a vital role as a developer and team leader.  we efficiently achieved our objectives, creating an innovative product that addresses an educational market need.

-I invite you to explore my portfolio and discover how my passion for learning and dedication to creating impactful web experiences can add value to your projects.
-Let's connect and discuss how I can contribute to the success of your project!

 Don't hesitate to contact me, so we can create something amazing together!
 📱+584244563800
 📧 bachirnssr@gmail.com</h4>